Dan Allie, Westfield City Councilor, candidate for State Representative

 Let us keep more of our hard earned paychecks.

-Lower taxes and reduce regulations and grow our economy and jobs.
+Lower taxes, reduce burdensome regulations, and grow our economy and jobs.

 Stop taxing homeowners and businesses out of our city and state.

-See tax dollars go toward their intended purposes.
+See tax dollars be used for their intended purposes.

 Another missed opportunity.
 More taxes increases and less services.